 Methods and sample – Survey 1990

 The 1990-questionnaire was designed by the Steering Committee in close consultation with national research teams and representatives of fieldwork agencies.
-In 1989 the questionnaire was first piloted in Great Britain, Spain, Germany, France and US.
+In 1989 the questionnaire was first piloted in Great Britain, Spain, Germany, France, and the US.
 The results were discussed in the Steering Committee.
 After this, the final 1990-questionnaire was produced in English language and translated in the national languages.

 Overview and comparison of variables

 During the period in which the four surveys were held, the format and contents of the surveys have changed.
-Variable names are different between surveys, questions have been removed or adjusted and new topics have been added.
-Here you can view variables that are included in the 1981-, 1990-, 1999- and 2008-datafiles.
-This document (PDF, excel) gives an overview of the existing variables and it also shows which of the variables in the four surveys are comparable over time.
+Variable names are different between surveys, questions have been removed or adjusted, and new topics have been added.
+Here you can view variables that are included in the 1981-, 1990-, 1999- and 2008-data files.
+This document (PDF, Excel) gives an overview of the existing variables, and it also shows which of the variables in the four surveys are comparable over time.